 Soft Shell Blue Crabs

-I had a taste of soft shell crabs sometime last summer and they were pretty nice.
-But I guess the best time to get them is usually between mid-May up to September.
+I had a taste of soft-shell crabs sometime last summer and they were pretty nice.
+But I guess the best time to get them is usually between mid-May to September.

 How to cook Blue Crab at home?

-There are many ways on how you can cook Blue Crab at home and it would take a while website to mention and show all of them.
+There are many ways how you can cook Blue Crab at home and it would take a whole website to mention and show all of them.

 I found a video that shows an easy way to get started.